Program Requirements

 Major field:

-• a minimum of 90 graduate credits including a 30-credit master’s program.
-A student may be required to complete additional credits beyond the 94 minimum credit requirement;
+• a minimum of 90 graduate credits including a 30-credit master’s program;

 • completion of Ph.D. core courses in the student’s specialty area: industrial/organizational.
 Core courses are specified in the Department of Psychology Graduate Student Manual.
 The student is required to maintain at least a 3.5 GPA in core courses and overall courses;